Strategic risk

-Strategic risk is the risk that a business may fail to meet its primary business objectives.
-Strategic risk is often a major factor in determining a company's worth, particularly observable if the company experiences a sharp decline in a short period of time.
-Due to this and its influence on compliance risk, it is a leading factor in modern risk management.
+Strategic risk refers to the risks that can affect an organisation’s ability to achieve its long-term objectives and successfully deliver its strategic aims.
+These risks can develop from decisions made by the organisation itself, such as entering new markets or changing products and services, but can also result from external factors such as economic conditions, technological change and changes within the wider business environment.

+Strategic risk management considers these risks as part of a wider strategy-setting process, rather than treating risk management as a separate activity.
+This can include considering risk when setting objectives, assessing alternative strategies and responding to changes that could affect organisational performance.

+Strategic risk differs from risks arising primarily from day-to-day operations or financial activities because it is connected to an organisation’s strategic direction, the decisions made to achieve its objectives and changes in the environment in which it operates.

 Importance of strategic risk

 The importance of strategic risk has risen along with both "regulatory and stakeholder expectations".
 In 2005, the Corporate Executive Board (CEB), now under Gartner, published a study of Fortune 1000 companies between the years 1998 and 2002, and the types of risks that affected them the most.
 These companies comprised the top 20% who faced the most drastic "market value declines", and the number one risk they had in common was strategic risk (the second and third being operational and financial risk, respectively).

 Strategic risks may be contrasted with operational risks, such as production processes, data protection, and the employment and engagement of key members of staff.
 There are many possible kinds of strategic risk.
 For example, according to a different study by CEB, published 2010, companies whose cultures do not put a strong emphasis on integrity, have been found to be 10 times more likely to commit unethical acts than those who do.
 CEB's Dan Currell states that such a factor may seem obvious, but is difficult to enforce in reality.
 A firm must establish an environment in which employees feel comfortable in communicating with each other, both managers and subordinates alike.
 Not addressing the strategic risk—or simply changing one's corporate culture—is much more likely to incur compliance and other business risks.
 CEB's Matthew Dixon states several factors that are not wrong, but ineffective in today's most common customer service strategies—chiefly, the idea that a customer service worker should do everything they can to please the customer, or what many call "going the extra mile".
 Instead, Dixon claims a defensive approach, where the customer service worker is instead responsive, would be much less costly and require generally less resources, including "burn[ing] out" one's employees and improved concentration.